Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 23 - Data Aware Security Posture.md

 1. Enable sensitive data discovery as described in **Excercise 1**.

-2. Proceed with the instructions to download the CloudFormation template and to run it in AWS.
+2. Proceed with the instructions to use GCP Cloud Shell or Terraform to connect GCP resources.

 <br>